 North Atlanta Women’s Care uses the best ultrasound technology that helps diagnose the cause of your symptoms and capture the clear, high-definition images of your baby.
 Whether you have abnormal bleeding, pelvic pain, or want to see the position and movement of your baby, our cutting-edge ultrasound technology helps us give you a thorough examination.
-North Atlanta Women’s Care is the preferred source of all-inclusive OB/GYN care for several women in Suwanee, Georgia and the greater Atlanta area.
+North Atlanta Women’s Care is the preferred source of all-inclusive OB/GYN care for several women in Suwanee/Johns Creek, GA and the greater Atlanta area.

 We have experienced and highly trained doctors and staff who provide ultrasound services with outstanding results.
 Our ultrasound procedures are safe, affordable, and convenient.
-We are committed to providing high-quality ultrasound services to the community of Suwanee, and surrounding locations, including Lawrenceville, Alpharetta, and Cumming, GA.
+We are committed to providing high-quality ultrasound services to the community of Suwanee/Johns Creek and surrounding locations, including Lawrenceville, Alpharetta, and Cumming, GA.

 At North Atlanta Women’s Care, we use ultrasound technology for a variety of reasons.
 Ultrasounds are often performed at specific stages of a women’s pregnancy.
 We also use ultrasounds to assess: